Jelly-RDF/pyjelly/docs/generic-sink.md

 {{ code_example('generic/04_serialize_grouped.py')}}

-Grouped data is streamed in its original form, with no need for external RDF dependencies.
+Grouped data is streamed in its original form, no need for additional RDF libraries like RDFLib.

 ### Serializing a stream of statements